 The Pave The Way (PTW) report is the only independent and in-depth research into how disabled people have been impacted by Low Traffic Neighbourhoods, and the barriers to Active Travel.

-Our report, to be released in January, is the product of our past 6 months of in-depth research into the impacts of Low Traffic Neighbourhoods (LTNs) on disabled people.
-The report will present our findings from the qualitative interviews we’ve conducted with over 85 disabled participants from across the impairment groups, and will set out the landscape of street design, transport, and the rights of disabled people in the pandemic and beyond.
+Our report, released in January, is the product of 6 months of in-depth research into the impacts of Low Traffic Neighbourhoods (LTNs) on disabled people.
+The report presents our findings from the qualitative interviews we conducted with 84 disabled participants from across the impairment groups, and sets out the landscape of street design, transport, and the rights of disabled people in the pandemic and beyond.

-The interviews have been compelling, enlightening, and at times emotion-filled.
-Participants have shared their concerns not only with the Low Traffic Neighbourhoods, but with the context that the LTNs sit within: difficult personal circumstances in the time of a global pandemic, wide societal and structural barriers to Active Travel, negative attitudes and stigmatisation of disability, and an increasingly hostile and inaccessible transport system.
+The interviews were compelling, enlightening, and at times emotion-filled.
+Participants shared their concerns not only with the Low Traffic Neighbourhoods, but with the context that the LTNs sit within: difficult personal circumstances in the time of a global pandemic, wide societal and structural barriers to Active Travel, negative attitudes and stigmatisation of disability, and an increasingly hostile and inaccessible transport system.

 Publication date: 22nd January 2021

 Our Pave The Way report remains the only in-depth and independent piece of research into the impacts of Low Traffic Neighbourhoods on disabled people, and has proven to be an invaluable resource to so many.

 4 months on, we are so proud of the lasting impact our work has had and is continuing to have.